raylutz/audit-engine-docsite/docs/user-guide/sending_data.md

 ![upload_status_dialog](../images/upload_status_dialog.png "upload_status_dialog")

 Please leave the browser window open for the duration.
 It can be on a tab you are not using in your browser, or better, use a computer that you are not actively using during the upload.
 There is no limit to the number of files you can schedule for uploading.Please check that all the files were uploaded properly and if any were not successful, please try again.
 Normally, we find any issues are with the "last mile" between your office and your Internet Service Provider.

+The "Cooperative Workflow" requires that districts upload their files directly to AuditEngine.

 ### Option 3: Using USB Flash drives